StrawhatRA/NLP-Tweet-Investor/README.md

 <br>

+## **Joe's approach**
+Joe wanted up to date fresh news to find what stocks are being most talked about negatively.
+Unfortunately, Joe finds traditional media too unreliable!
+Instead, Joe decided to use Twitter.
+Thinking the info would arrive much quicker than news articles!
+Giving him some sort of edge over the "average Joe".
+Joe strictly means business and so he decided to look through the tweets of some big name traders only.
+Having fresh tweets by traders on what stocks they were talking about, Joe started his NLP analysis and narrow down a list of "beaten" stocks.
+Then he used technical analys and a self made decision tree to further identify if the stock will bounce back and make him money!

 ## Process

 1) First Joe has to find a nice and bloody stock! pulling from the Twitter API a data frame of the tweets with tickers is created with their sentiment